exonum/exonum-doc/src/advanced/consensus/requests.md

 - If the message corresponds to a height higher than the one on which the node is, ignore the message.
-- If the node has `propose` c with the corresponding hash at the given height, send it.
+- If the node has `Propose` c with the corresponding hash at the given height, send it.

 ### `RequestTransactions`